2018, Jan. 13-15: Diagnostic Cytopathology Charleston, SC

 - Learn how therapeutically-useful information can be extracted from cellular samples and small biopsies utilizing cytomorphological, molecular and genetic techniques

-- Explore difficult areas of cytopathologic diagnosis in pancreas and kidney
+- Explore difficult areas of cytopathologic diagnosis in pancreas, kidney, lung, bone and soft tissue

 - Understand the role of FNA biopsy in the evolution of empathetic patient-centered care